List of The Seven Deadly Sins characters

-In accordance with the medieval theme, many of The Seven Deadly Sins are depicted as knights, broadly construed, who are clad in stylized variations of medieval armor, many of whom perform magic.
+In accordance with the medieval theme, many of The Seven Deadly Sins are depicted as knights, who are clad in stylized variations of medieval armor, many of whom perform magic.
 The five major clans in the series are Humans, Giants, Fairies, Goddesses, and Demons, all of which possess powerful abilities and magical powers.
-In naming the characters, the manga offers a wide variety of further mythical, historical, geographical, and cultural allusions, e.g., King Arthur, Merlin, Gowther, Zaratras (Zoroaster), Dreyfus, Gustaf, Frisia, Jericho, Galand, Derierrie, Albions, The Vampires, and Zhivago.
+Suzuki's sequel to the manga, Four Knights of the Apocalypse, continues these Christian and Arthurian references (e.g., the Four Horsemen of the Apocalypse and Percival).